manifoldxyz/reserved-ownership-accounts/README.md

 ### Account Instance
 The Account Instance can be any smart contract wallet implementation.

-- All Account Instances MUST be created using a Account Registry Instance.
+- All Account Instances MUST be created using a Account Registry Instance
 - Account Instance SHOULD support [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271)
 - Account Instance SHOULD provide access to assets previously sent to the address at which the Account Instance is deployed to